bguo068/bmibdcaller_empirical/datasets/Readme.md

 # Goal

-Based on the clean data prepared in the `input` folder, prepare dataset subsets of around a size of 1000, one subset of single-population, one subset of a population with structure.
+Based on the clean data prepared in the `input` folder, prepare dataset subsets of around a size of 1000 or less, one subset of single-population, one subset of a population with structure.

 # Steps